rlrh/rayner-lim-personal-website-c0ad5/content/pages/index.md

     content: >
       I'm an aspiring software engineer currently studying computer science at the National University of Singapore.
 I design and code, and am passionate about building great products and user experiences.
-I love technology, design and travel.
     actions:
       - label: Get in touch
         url: /contact